thaibazaib/my-website/README.md

     [Click here to view image](https://github.com/thaibazaib/my-website/blob/master/docs/font_issue.PNG)

 From the 30th May to 19th June, I had not committed and pushed my code correctly due to lack of understanding.
-However after noticing this glaring issue, I made sure I correctly git added, committed and pushed after that from 20th June onwards.
+However, after noticing this glaring issue, I made sure I correctly git added, committed and pushed after that from 20th June onwards.
     ---

 ## **Deployment**